facebook/FAI-PEP/README.md

 ## Framework and backend agnostic benchmarking platforms

-Machine learning is a rapidly evolving area with many moving parts: new and existing framework enhancement, new hardware solutions, new software backends, and new models.
+Machine learning is a rapidly evolving area with many moving parts: new and existing framework enhancements, new hardware solutions, new software backends, and new models.
 With so many moving parts, it is very difficult to quickly evaluate the performance of a machine learning model.
 However, such evaluation is vastly important in guiding resource allocation in:

 * the development of the frameworks
 * the optimization of the software backends